data-engineering-helpers/metric-cli/docs/known_limitations.md

 to fix it, the `deploy` command will fail with a UniquenessViolationExecption.
 It is because the Tableau Pulse REST API does not allow to update the aggregation method, so we need to delete the metric which is already deployed before redo.

+#### 4. Filters are not implemented yet
+There are some differences between the implementation of filter in dbt comparing to the implementation of Tableau Pulse